zachsnow/patrim/README.md

 $
 ```

-For complete usage information, see `pnpm run pc --help`.
+For complete usage information, see `pc --help`.

 ## VS Code integration